 As most of you have probably figured out by now, I’m pretty darn far from being highly-knowledgeable when it comes to anything aerospace engineering related.
 I am an artist, plain and simple, and I’m much more comfortable pushing pixels that I am trying to learn and understand the reasoning for the placement of every rivet on every aircraft ever made.
 I just don’t have the patience for that kind of stuff!

 That’s why I always learn a lot of interesting little things whenever I create a new aircraft template.
 What exactly did I learn by drawing this 777F?
 Quite simply, the cargo doors on this thing are really small and it doesn’t really make a whole lot of sense to me.
+For the record, the cargo door is really small on the A350F as well.

 The only two other cargo aircraft that I’ve illustrated so far are the 767–300F, and the 747-8F.
 Those two particular aircraft have very large cargo door openings, so that’s why I was surprised to learn that the 777F has only one small door on the left side of the aircraft (towards the rear), and then two other small openings on the right side.
 How the heck do they manage to fit large stuff (like cars for example) into this aircraft?